North Hull Estate: History

-Later developments were built under the Greenwood housing act 1930, such as the North Hull Estate north of Endike Lane, which were built along Garden Village principles, with wider tree lined roads, greater communal facilities, and more detailing on the housing architecture.
+Later developments were built under the Housing Act 1930 (20 & 21 Geo.
+5. c.
+39), such as the North Hull Estate north of Endike Lane, which were built along Garden Village principles, with wider tree lined roads, greater communal facilities, and more detailing on the housing architecture.
 Hall Road was built during the 1930s phase, along with housing between Inglemire Lane and Endike Lane, and to the north of Endike Lane.
 The 'Garden Village' development north of Endike Lane had streets predominantly named numerically, e.g. 29th Avenue, 33rd Avenue, etc. A main road, Greenwood Avenue was built connecting Ingemire Lane to Beverley Road, curving north-east to east.

 The development also included schools built within the estate, including Endike Lane Primary, Fifth Avenue School (formerly Endike Lane West), and Hall Road school.
 Much of the land between Endike Lane and Inglemire Lane was undeveloped, and was utilised as playing fields.
-A primary school "Twenty First Avenue" was established adjacent to Fifth Avenue School in the mid 1930s.
+A primary school "Twenty First Avenue" was established adjacent to Fifth Avenue School in the mid-1930s.

 A temporary church was built c.
 1934 on the northern fringe of the estate, replaced by a permanent building c.
 1955–57 (St Michael and All Angels).
 A Roman Catholic church Holy Name was also built on the north-western outskirts of the estate c.
 1933.

 In the post war period some infill development took place creating Riccall and Skipwith Groves, on two small former undeveloped spaces (one an allotment) within the estate.
 From 1963 onwards the Orchard Park Estate was built to the north and west of the North Hull Estate.
 21st Avenue School closed 1969, and Fifth Avenue School closed 1985.

 In the 1990s the North Hull Estate was the first established Housing Action Trust (HAT), which was involved in the refurbishment and improvement of around 2,000 properties.

 Fifth Avenue Primary was rebuilt and renamed Greenway Primary school c.
 2008.
 A new school Thomas Ferens Academy, (now named Sirius Academy North) opened in 2012, built at a cost of £24.5 million with places for 1,250 11- to 16-year-olds.
 Endike Primary was replaced with a new school c.
 2012, built at a cost of £6 million.
 Both Endike and Thomas Ferens were developed as part of Hull's Building Schools for the Future programme.
 Hall Road School became Hall Road Primary Academy in 2012.

 Holy Name (RC) church closed and the site was redeveloped as a care home, opening 2012.